deepset-ai/haystack-core-integrations/CONTRIBUTING.md

 ## I Have a Question

 > [!TIP]
-> If you want to ask a question, we assume that you have read the available [Documentation](https://docs.haystack.deepset.ai/v2.0/docs/intro).
+> If you want to ask a question, we assume that you have read the available [documentation](https://docs.haystack.deepset.ai/v2.0/docs/intro).

-Before you ask a question, it is best to search for existing [Issues](/../../issues) that might help you.
+Before you ask a question, it is best to search for existing [issues](/../../issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
 It is also advisable to search the internet for answers first.

-If you then still feel the need to ask a question and need clarification, you can use one of our [Community Channels](https://haystack.deepset.ai/community).
+If you then still feel the need to ask a question and need clarification, you can use one of our [community channels](https://haystack.deepset.ai/community).
 Discord in particular is often very helpful.

 ## Reporting Bugs